Saidattu14/Compiler-For-Lua/README.md

 run make

-run ./test.lua the code of the lua language is converted into c program and presented in target.cc file ./int test.lua for interpreter
+./int test.lua for interpreter
 ./comp test.lua for compiler

+The code of the lua language is converted into c program and presented in target.cc file